TobyJChappell/CPSC_354/Fortran/README.md

 Fortran is also useful when people are writing code that is meant to run over a long period of time due to the fact that Fortran will be readable for decades into the future.
 This is a result of the well knownness of the language as well as the simplicity in the code.
 Fortran is one of the oldest programming languages to date, meaning that it contains a large amount of libraries.

 ## Current Uses
+Although Fortran seems outdated by other, more sophisticated programming languages, it is still widely used in large scale scientific calculation applications.
+For example, Software for NASA probes Voyager 1 and Voyager 2 was originally written in FORTRAN 5, and later ported to FORTRAN 77.
+NASA continues to write some software in Fortran even as recently as of September 2013.
+Fortran is the language of choice when it comes to large scale simulation physical systems.
+In the field of High-Performance Computing (HPC), Fortran, along with C++ are the only two languages in use today.
+Fortran has now been in use for several decades and there is a vast body of Fortran software in daily use throughout the scientific and engineering communities.

 ## Works Cited
 https://www.electronicdesign.com/compilers/whats-difference-between-fortran-now-and-then
 http://moreisdifferent.com/2015/07/16/why-physicsts-still-use-fortran/
 http://www.chem.ox.ac.uk/fortran/fortran1.html